CalounovaT/Bioinfo_toolbox/README.md

 # Bioinfo_toolbox
 ## Prepare steps

+This toolbox requires Biopython and msms packages (msms is required only for computing structure related properties).
+You can install them with conda.
+Alternatively, install Biopython using pip and install msms manually.

 ### Create conda environment and install needed packages
 create an environment
 `conda create --name toolbox`